sensu-plugins/documentation/development/developer_guidelines.md

 - [Additional Information](#additional-information)

 ## Naming Conventions
-- All binaries should start with either **handler**, **check**, **metrics**, **extension**, or **mutator** depending on their primary function.
+- All binaries should start with either **handler**, **check**, **metrics** or **mutator** depending on their primary function.
 This is done to ensure that a user can tell from the command what the primary action of the script is.
 It also makes things easier for infrastructure tools.
 - The name's of scripts should use dashes to separate words and contain an extension (`.rb`, `.sh`, etc).
 Extensions are unfortunately necessary for Sensu to be able to directly exec plugins and handlers on Windows.
 All scripts should also be made executable using `chmod +x plugin` or a similar method.
-There is a rake task that is run by Travis that will automatically make all files in _/bin_ executable if this is not done.
 - Any repos created need to follow the format of _sensu-plugins-app_, where _app_ is the group name such as windows, disk-checks, or influxdb.
 The exception to the rule are repos used for the site or tooling such as GIR or sensu-plugins.github.io.
-This is done so that the rake tasks and other automation tools can easily parse Github and effectively work with the ~150+ repos.
+This is done so that the rake tasks and other automation tools can easily parse Github and effectively work with the ~170+ repos.

 ## Coding Style
 - When developing plugins please use the [sensu plugin class][1], this ensures all plugins have an identical run structure.